mcrespoae/tempit/README.md

 This approach enhances readability without incurring any performance penalties.
 However, its main drawback is that users must modify their code to measure this type of function.

+## Concurrency

+### How concurrency works in timeit

+`tempit` uses [joblib](https://pypi.org/project/joblib/) for parallel computing.
+By default, the execution backend is "loky".
+If a `PicklingError` occurs while trying to execute the decorated function, `tempit` switches the backend to "threading" and retries the execution.
+If any other error occurs with "loky" or "threading", `tempit` falls back to sequential execution, discarding the joblib option.

+The "threading" backend is chosen if `tempit` is detected to be running outside the MainProcess or MainThread.

+The number of workers for any parallel execution is `num_processors - 1`.
+While this may not always be the optimal approach (especially for multithreading with large I/O operations), simplicity of use has been prioritized over complexity for this decorator.

+Additionally, if the `run_times` parameter exceeds `num_processors - 1`, it will be downsized to match the number of available processors minus one to maximize parallelization.
+Finally, if `tempit` detects that it is running in concurrency mode and finds that the downsized `run_times` is equal to 1, `tempit` falls back to sequential execution, discarding the joblib option.

+### Concurrency caveats

+There are some caveats when using parallel computing.
+Creating a process or thread incurs overhead, so it's normal to find that for very low CPU-intensive functions, the concurrent mode may be slower than the sequential one.
+However, as the functions become more CPU-intensive, concurrency usually results in faster execution times.

+That being said, timings measured when using concurrent executions may not be as accurate as those in sequential mode.

-## Limitations
+## Other limitations

+### Decorating classes that could be instantiated in another processes

 While this package generally delivers excellent performance and reliability, it's essential to be aware of certain scenarios where using the `tempit` decorator could lead to unexpected behavior or crashes:

-- If a class is decorated with tempit, and subsequently, a new process is spawned after creating an instance of the class, calling a method within the newly created process may result in a `PicklingError`.
+- If a class is decorated with `tempit`, and subsequently, a new process is spawned after creating an instance of the class, calling a method within the newly created process may result in a `PicklingError`.

 This limitation arises due to how Python's pickling mechanism handles decorated classes and processes.
 When a decorated class instance is pickled for use in a separate process, inconsistencies in object references can occur, leading to pickling failures.

-To mitigate this issue, consider redesigning your application logic to avoid decorating classes that are used within processes spawned later in the program's execution.
-Alternatively, explore alternative serialization approaches or use dill or other serialization libraries that offer more robust handling of complex object hierarchies.
+To mitigate this issue, avoid decorating classes that will be used in processes spawned later in the program's execution.

+### Zero values

+In some rare cases where multiple recursively decorated functions are called nested within each other, `tempit` may return two values, with one being zero.

+## Error managment and warnings

+### Errors

+If an error occurs while executing the decorated function in sequential mode or within a recursively decorated function, the error will be propagated to the user's function.

+### Warnings

+- Deprecation warnings will be added before removing a feature.

+- Decorated classes will rise a warning to inform the user about the potential issues described in [Decorating classes that could be instantiated in another processes](#decorating-classes-that-could-be-instantiated-in-another-processes) section.

+- If the `run_times` parameter exceeds `num_processors - 1`, it will be downsized to match the number of available processors minus one to maximize parallelization.

+- If recursion has been detected, a warning will be promted.
+If so, please, go to [Recursive functions](#recursive-functions).

 ## Contributing